juliusoh/lfz-full-stack-lessons/exercises/postgres-database/README.md

     ```bash
     psql -c '\l' > list-of-databases.txt
     ```
-1. Open a **second terminal** into your development environment and **stay in the home directory**.
-We're about to download a sample database to import into `postgres` and we don't want to check it into Git.
-1. In the second terminal:
-    - Clone [the `pagila` sample database](https://github.com/Learning-Fuze/pagila) from LearningFuze on GitHub and then change directories into `pagila`.
+1. Briefly skim through the supplied `data.sql` and `schema.sql` files included in this exercise.
+That's a lot of SQL!
-    - Execute the following command to import the `pagila` schema into PostgreSQL.
+1. Execute the following command to import the schema into PostgreSQL.
 This will set up a bunch of things in your `pagila` database, including all of the tables required.
-You'll see a lot of output, but none of it should be errors.
+You'll see a lot of output in your terminal, but none of it should be errors.
     ```bash
     psql -d pagila -f schema.sql
     ```
-    - Execute the following command to import all of the sample data into your `pagila` database.
+1. Execute the following command to import all of the sample data into your `pagila` database.
 You'll see a lot of output, but none of it should be errors.
     ```bash
     psql -d pagila -f data.sql
     ```
-    - Close the second terminal by typing `exit` and pressing enter.
-1. In your first terminal, execute the following command to list all of the new tables in your `pagila` database and write the output to a file:
+1. Execute the following command to list all of the new tables in your `pagila` database and write the output to a file:
     ```bash
     psql -d pagila -c '\dt' > list-of-relations.txt
     ```
-1. Start the `pgweb` application by typing `pgweb` and pressing enter.
+1. Start the `pgweb` application included in your development environment by typing `pgweb` and pressing enter.
-1. Visit `http://localhost:8081` in your browser and click on the upper left corner where it says `dev`.
-Change to `pagila`.
+1. While `pgweb` is running, visit `http://localhost:8081` in your browser and click on the upper left corner where it says `dev`.
+Change it to `pagila`.
 1. You should see 15 tables listed.
 Click on each of them to see their data.

 ### Submitting Your Solution

 When your solution is complete, return to the root of your `lfz-full-stack-lessons` directory.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What is a database schema?
-- What is a table?
-- What is a row?